Functional Neurology: What It Is and What Patients Need to Know

 In contrast, if you see a neurologist for post-concussion syndrome, that doctor will likely refer you to separate therapists for treatment (if you manage to get a referral at all).
 And if you see a functional neurologist, you’ll be getting their own, homebrewed version of treatment.
 While aspects of that treatment may be effective (we wouldn’t suggest otherwise), it is not as rigorously or consistently tested as our methods are.

 If you’re wondering what treatment at our clinic is really like, we invite you to read our patient’s recovery stories — Olivia, a former figure skater who suffered for years from post-concussion syndrome without knowing why; Sam, a student who spent five years trying every concussion clinic in Ontario before finding us; or Myrthe, a mother who was told she would never recover from her skiing accident.

 You can also watch as many patient testimonial videos as you like.

-If you’re interested in learning more about what you can do to recover, sign up for a free consultation.
+If you’re interested in learning more about what you can do to recover, schedule a consultation.
 We’ll help you understand your options and determine if you’re eligible for treatment.

 About Dr. Jaycie Loewen